sslover/designing-for-data-personalization/syllabus.md

 * Custom chart demo
 * Assignment: Work on Midterm
-    * Designing a new (playful) interaction around a dataset that you find personally meaningful (the most important consideration for this project is that it is a dataset that you find personally interesting).
+    * Designing a new (playful) interaction around a dataset that you find personally meaningful.
 This dataset can be from an existing source or you can create it.
 2 primary options:
-        * 1) a dataset that is personally important to you (and that you want to design around in a novel way);
+        * 1) choose an existing dataset that is personally important to you (and that you want to design around in a novel way);
         * 2) a dataset that you want to focus on tracking for a week or two (it could be your own data, community data, or any other dataset you want to newly create).
     * Requirements:
         * Build a working interactive Web page or other experience/application that helps relay the key themes you want to highlight in the dataset